COVID-19: Our response in Yemen

-- The ICRC is providing food assistance for up to 50 patients over a month to the 2 centers in Aden (ICU beds).
+- The ICRC is providing food assistance for up to 50 patients since over a month to the two centres in Aden (ICU beds).

-- The ICRC donated medical supplies in 29 places of detention in Hodeida, Raymah, Sana’a, Amanat al-Asima, Ibb, al-Baydha, Taiz, Saada Hajja, Lahj, Abyan, al-Dhalea, and Aden.
+- The ICRC donated medical supplies to 29 places of detention in Hodeida, Raymah, Sana’a, Amanat al-Asima, Ibb, al-Baydha, Taiz, Saada Hajja, Lahj, Abyan, al-Dhalea, and Aden.

-- The ICRC enhanced access to clean water, set up handwashing sinks, improved sewage systems, and distributed hygiene material in 2 places of detention benefiting 4900 detainees.
+- The ICRC enhanced access to clean water, set up handwashing sinks, improved sewage systems, and distributed hygiene material at two places of detention benefiting 4,900 detainees.

-- The ICRC rehabilitated and donated material for 2 kitchens in 2 places of detention, benefiting 3700 detainees.
+- The ICRC rehabilitated and donated material for two kitchens in two places of detention, benefiting 3,700 detainees.

 - The ICRC donated personal hygiene items like soap to detainees, cleaning material, and waste management products to the authorities.
-Prison workers are also provided with protective items such as gloves and face masks.
+Prison workers were also given protective items such as gloves and face masks.
 In addition to that, handwashing points have been put in place.

 - These interventions took place in 51 places of detention in Hodeida, Raymah, Sana’a, Amanat al-Asima, Ibb, al-Baydha, Taiz, Mareb, al-Jawf, Saada, Hajja, Lahj, Abyan, al-Dhalea, Aden.

-- Distributed a total of 25000 pairs of examination gloves, and 500 surgical gowns to 502 health staff working in ICRC supported facilities in Sana’a, Marib, Al-Maweet and Al-Bayada governorates.
-As well in Sa’ada, Amran and Qutai and Dialysis centers in Hajja and Hodeida ICRC provided gloves, face masks, and gowns to enhance health personnel protection, in addition to a range of personnel hygiene items and disinfectants to keep the centers environment clean.
+- Distributed a total of 25,000 pairs of examination gloves, and 500 surgical gowns to 502 health staff working in ICRC supported facilities in Sana’a, Marib, Al-Maweet and Al-Bayada governorates.
+The ICRC provided gloves, face masks, and gowns in Sa’ada, Amran and Qutai and Dialysis centers in Hajja and Hodeida.
+This was in addition to a range of personnel hygiene items and disinfectants to keep the centres clean.

-- The ICRC health staff carried out, 6 workshops with management teams of its supported health facilities in Sana’a and Al-Bayda governorate on how to use personal protective equipment (PPE), how to manage a suspected case, how to disinfect the health facility
+- The ICRC health staff carried out six workshops with management teams of its supported health facilities in Sana’a and Al-Bayda governorate on how to use personal protective equipment (PPE), how to manage a suspected case, how to disinfect the health facility.